-- Domain Administrator Permissions (cleared by default).
-Select to let a user add, modify, or delete users and aliases (except program aliases) on the mail domain (host) he or she has domain administrator permission to.
-Domain administrators also have List administrator permissions. - System Administrator Permissions (cleared by default).
+- List Administrator Permissions (not checked default).
+Select to let a user add, modify, or delete any list server mailing list on the mail domain(s) he or she has List Administrator permissions to. - Domain Administrator Permissions (not checked default).
+Select to let a user add, modify, or delete users and aliases (except program aliases) on the mail domain (host) he or she has domain administrator permission to. - System Administrator Permissions (not checked default).
 Select to let a user have full administration capabilities with all IMail features and options.
-System admins have Domain admin and List admin permissions.
+System Administrators have Domain Administrator and List Administrator permissions.

-Lists and Groups
+Adding to Lists and Groups